KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Exam Questions/Assertion.md

 A bonus analysis is worth +1 or +2 marks.

-> Assertion is prediction, you need to have *Different & Diverse perspectives*
-> Assertion has a broader scope

 ## Format

 Format: "'[some statement]'.
 Using the sources in this case study, explain how far you would agree with the statement"